 Ethereum's leading developers make an effort to engage in consultations with other constituencies when making decisions about how the network develops.
-The Dapp developer constituency is large and particularly important, as Ethereum is designed to be a platform which supports a wide variety of use cases.
-This introduces significant complexity and the need to ensure that any changes to the rules to allow for upgraded functionality don't break existing smart contracts.
+The Dapp developer constituency is large and particularly important, as Ethereum is designed to be a platform which supports a wide variety of use cases, introducing significant complexity and the need to ensure that any changes don't break existing smart contracts.
 Developers also make changes to the consensus rules which affect the monetary policy governing the ETH asset.
-When Ethereum launched it incorporated a "Difficulty Bomb" that would force a transition away from Proof of Work after a certain point in time by increasing the difficulty so that it became harder and less profitable to find new blocks.
-This was presumably included as a way to control the PoW miner constituency and avoid a situation where they veto the deployment of PoS consensus.
-Switching to PoS would make PoW miners obsolete and remove their constituency entirely from the blockchain's commons.
+When Ethereum launched it incorporated a "difficulty bomb" that would force a transition away from Proof of Work after a certain point in time by increasing the difficulty so that it became harder and less profitable to find new blocks.
+This was presumably included as a way to control the PoW miner constituency and avoid a situation where they veto the deployment of a change to consensus rules which makes them obsolete and removes their constituency from the blockchain's commons.
 Ethereum's developers have on a number occasions amended the consensus rules to move the activation of the difficulty bomb further into the future - because the PoS system is not ready for use.
-In December 2018 the Difficulty Bomb went off accidentally.

 In August 2018 the Ethereum core developers decided to drop the block reward from 3 to 2 ETH per block - the decision appeared to be formalized on an openly broadcast conference call, following a lengthy discussion phase on social media and previous conference calls where miners had spoken.
-Such a change is against the interests of miners, who would have preferred to continue receiving larger rewards, but the developers were able to make it and see it go into effect as part of the Constantinople hard fork in Feb 2019.
+Such a change is against the interests of miners, who would have preferred to continue receiving larger rewards, but the developers were able to make it and see it go into effect as part of the Constantinople hard fork some months later.